Vehicular Homicide Law in Georgia

 What are not Defenses to Vehicular Homicide in Georgia:

 An argument that the driver was not acting maliciously or with malice will not be accepted by the Court.
 Georgia law does not require that the driver act with malice or with the intent to kill someone while driving.
-They will be found guilty if they violated one of the other traffic laws not whether or not they were found to have violation them maliciously.
+They will be found guilty if they violated one of the other traffic laws not whether or not they were found to have violated them maliciously.

 Some people argue that the other driver was also at fault; therefore, they should not be guilty of homicide by vehicle.
 If their actions did not contribute to the accident or death of the victim, then they will not be deemed at fault.